 Putnam Hall includes classrooms, laboratories and research spaces, for the study of chemistry, biology and mathematics.
 Part of the four-building science complex, it was constructed in 1969 and named for Mark E. Putnam, '10.
 It was completely renovated in 2006.

-Robinson Hall, renovated in 1992, houses the Departments of Anthropology/Sociology, Economics/Management, History, and Political Science, as well as the Gerald R. Ford Institute for Public Policy and Service and the Carl A. Gerstacker Liberal Arts Institute for Professional Management.
+Robinson Hall, renovated in 1992, houses the Departments of Anthropology/Sociology, Economics/Management, History, and Political Science, as well as the Gerald R. Ford Institute for Leadership in Public Policy and Service and the Carl A. Gerstacker Institute for Business and Management.
 This structure is located on the site of the original Central Building, which was completed in 1843 but subsequently rebuilt with gifts from the late George O. Robinson.

-Sorority Lodges are maintained by six of the seven national sororities on campus.
+Sorority Lodges are maintained by five of the six national sororities on campus.
 Although members do not live in the lodges, they use them for meetings, special dinners, studying and social functions.
-Alpha Chi Omega, Alpha Xi Delta, Delta Gamma, Kappa Alpha Theta, Kappa Delta and Phi Mu maintain lodges.
-The seventh sorority, Alpha Kappa Alpha, uses other meeting spaces on campus.
+Alpha Chi Omega, Alpha Xi Delta, Delta Gamma, Kappa Alpha Theta, and Kappa Delta maintain lodges.
+The sixth sorority, Alpha Kappa Alpha, uses other meeting spaces on campus.

 Several homes have been remodeled for special-interest housing, and a limited number of College-owned apartments are also available.
 The Mae Harrison Karro, '31, Residential Village (2001) houses up to 56 students in apartment-style units.
 The residence was made possible by a gift from Roy Karro in memory of his wife.

 Vulgamore Hall, one of the oldest buildings on campus, was erected in 1854.
-Renovated in 1993, it houses the Departments of Education, English, Foreign Languages, Philosophy, and Religious Studies.
+Renovated in 1993, it houses the Departments of English, Modern Languages and Cultures, Philosophy, and Religious Studies.
 The building was renamed in honor of Dr. Melvin L. Vulgamore, president of the College, 1983-1997.

 Whitehouse Nature Center is a 144-acre preserve with scenic nature trails.
 Located on the Kalamazoo River and adjacent to the campus, it is used both for field instruction in the sciences and for quiet walks and observation.
 An Interpretive Center was built in 1977 to house a classroom, work space and a place for permanent nature displays.
 The Nature Center is named for Dr. William W. Whitehouse, president of the College, 1945-1960.
 For more information, visit the Nature Center Web site at: www.albion.edu/naturecenter/.